Boy who got new heart inspires tribe to boost organ donation

 The tribe believes it could be the first of the 574 federally recognized Native American nations to designate a spot on tribal IDs for organ donors.

-In the Southwest, Darryl Madalena encourages tribal members to think about becoming organ donors by making a connection between kidney disease — which afflicts Native Americans at higher rates than the U.S. population — and organ donation and receipt.
+In the Southwest, Darryl Madalena encourages tribal members to think about becoming organ donors by making a connection between kidney disease — which afflicts Native Americans at higher rates than other members of the U.S. population — and organ donation and receipt.

 He talks about tribes’ increasing reliance on western medicine and asks, hypothetically, if members would be prevented from journeying on if they had a pacemaker or an artificial hip.
 If not, why not donate or receive an organ?

-“So much of westernized medicine is in the fabric of our communities, our lives, our culture,” he said.
+“So much of westernized medicine is in the fabric of our communities, our lives, our culture,” said Madalena, the Native American liaison for New Mexico Donor Services.
 “If you pull one string, that may be very detrimental to the health of Natives.”

 She and Madalena had a son together, Micca, who was two years old at the time.